About one million Americans die every year from heart disease. It’s by far the deadliest disease, and it impacts men and women with equal ferocity.

 Any one of these conditions, or a combination of multiple incidents, could result in a heart attack.
 Obviously, situational lifestyle plays a part, so it’s not 100% accurate.
 If you’ve just eaten $15 worth of fast food and are running a 5k, you may experience bad indigestion along with sweating; that doesn’t mean you’re necessarily having a heart attack.
 It probably just means…you’ve just consumed fast food and ran a 5k.

 Our affordable, community-based care is available at any of our Nevada and Arizona clinics, and more locations are on the way!
-To learn more about Banner Urgent Care, call our office at (480) 988-9108.
+To learn more about Urgent Care Extra, call our office at (480) 988-9108.